by Fadzlishah Johanabas

 Absolute silence answered her.

 When she reached the middle of the battlefield, she did not find her husband, but a black stallion puppet lying on a wide, circular patch of grass, untouched by the death and destruction surrounding it.
 It was intricately woven with fine horse hair, and streaks of red and gold formed its mane and tail.
-Kemboja clutched the silent Kuda Kepang and cried.More stories like this by topic: Asia, Authors of color, Characters of color, Malaysia, Malaysian authors, Muslim authors, Southeast Asian science fiction
+Kemboja clutched the silent Kuda Kepang and cried.More stories like this by topic: Asia, Authors of color, Characters of color, Malaysia, Malaysian authors, Muslim authors, Southeast Asian speculative fiction